RiverPhillips/blog/src/content/blog/Go-CFS.md

 ---
-title: 'Go and the Completely Fair Scheduler'
+title: 'Go, Containers, and the Linux Scheduler'
 description: 'How to make the Go runtime play nicely with the Linux Scheduler'
 pubDate: 'Nov 04 2023'
 heroImage: '/Gopher.jpg'